 No New Accounts

-According to depositaccounts.com, the best yield on a two-year CD at this moment is 1.19%, which is offered by a credit union in Wyoming.
-When you buy a long box spread, you’re getting a higher effective yield than that CD special using money in your brokerage account.
+When you want the best yield on a bank CD, you may have to open a new account at a bank or a credit union you’re not familiar with.
+When you buy a long box spread, you’re getting a higher effective yield than a CD while staying in your existing brokerage account.
 You don’t have to open new accounts with banks and credit unions all over the place.

 Favorable Tax Treatment